 DR. CAROLYN GRUBBS WILLIAMS LEADERSHIP DEVELOPMENT INSTITUTE (LDI)

-In keeping with its mission, NCBAA presents the Seventeenth Annual Leadership Development Institute for African American Mid-Level Administrators.
+In keeping with its mission, NCBAA presents the Eighteenth Annual Leadership Development Institute for African American Mid-Level Administrators.
 The Institute prepares African Americans in community colleges for leadership roles to insure that the pipeline to executive-level positions is fluid.

 NCBAA is committed to delivering an exemplary leadership development program for African Americans in community colleges so as to enhance their leadership skills and provide opportunities for professional and personal growth.

 Applications for the 2018 Institute will be accepted beginning on May 1 and concluding on September 7.
 Applicants should submit application packets as early as possible.
 Only 25-30 participants will be accepted this year.